 Instructor: Edgar Zanotto, Center for Research, Technology and Education in Vitreous Materials, Federal University of São Carlos, Brazil

-Learn the popular predictive theories of nucleation, growth, and overall crystallization
+Learn the theories of nucleation, growth, and overall crystallization

 After completing the course and homework, participants will learn how to apply these theories to avoid spontaneous devitrification to produce new glasses, as well as start designing some glass-ceramics having simple nano or microstructures.

 This course is aimed at those interested in an updated, high level, introduction to the intricate (dynamic and thermodynamic) processes that control crystal nucleation, growth and overall crystallization of glasses, including industry professionals, post-graduates, and advanced undergraduate students.
 This knowledge is key to the production of novel glasses and for the development of new or improved glass-ceramics.
 It is recommended that the participants have a significant background in materials science or engineering, chemistry or physics.
 Previous knowledge and experience in glass science would be beneficial.

 - Relevance of crystal nucleation, crystal growth and overall crystallization for the understanding of the vitreous state, as well as for glass and glass-ceramic technology.

 - Crystal nucleation in glass-forming liquids: phenomenology, experimental methods, homogeneous and heterogeneous nucleation, surface crystallization, non-steady state effects, classical nucleation theory (CNT), experimental tests of CNT, metastable phase formation, temperature and size dependent surface energy, the courtyard effect, the effect of elastic stresses, maximum nucleation rates (Imax) versus glass transition temperature (Tg).